ajinkyashejul/Coursera_R_Programming/Programming_Assignments/Assignment 3/README.md

 Download the file ProgAssignment3-data.zip file containing the data for Programming Assignment 3 from the Coursera web site.
 Unzip the file in a directory that will serve as your working directory.
 When you start up R make sure to change your working directory to the directory where you unzipped the data.

 The data for this assignment come from the Hospital Compare web site (http://hospitalcompare.hhs.gov) run by the U.S. Department of Health and Human Services.
 The purpose of the web site is to provide data and information about the quality of care at over 4,000 Medicare-certified hospitals in the U.S. This dataset essentially covers all major U.S. hospitals.
 This dataset is used for a variety of purposes, including determining whether hospitals should be fined for not providing high quality care to patients (see http://goo.gl/jAXFX for some background on this particular topic).

 The Hospital Compare web site contains a lot of data and we will only look at a small subset for this assignment.
-The zip file for this assignment contains three files
-• outcome-of-care-measures.csv: Contains information about 30-day mortality and readmission rates for heart attacks, heart failure, and pneumonia for over 4,000 hospitals.
+The zip file for this assignment contains three files --*outcome-of-care-measures.csv: Contains information about 30-day mortality and readmission rates for heart attacks, heart failure, and pneumonia for over 4,000 hospitals.
-• hospital-data.csv: Contains information about each hospital.
+--*hospital-data.csv: Contains information about each hospital.
-• Hospital_Revised_Flatfiles.pdf: Descriptions of the variables in each file (i.e the code book).
+--*Hospital_Revised_Flatfiles.pdf: Descriptions of the variables in each file (i.e the code book).

 A description of the variables in each of the files is in the included PDF file named Hospital_Revised_Flatfiles.pdf.
 This document contains information about many other files that are not included with this programming assignment.
 You will want to focus on the variables for Number 19 (“Outcome of Care Measures.csv”) and